csag-uct/gridded2shapefile/README.md

 time mean or such like derivatives.
 At this point it more pragmatic to calculate these in gridded form (CDO or equivalent) and then map into shapefile geometries using gridded2shapefile

+Lots more error checking and support of more generic code is important.
+Also, need to check what happens with different CRS!?